Why do wines have added sulfites?

 Additionally, during a process called Carbonic Maceration, grapes can be briefly coated in SO2 to remove oxygen from a fermenting tank.
 This allows for intracellular fermentation to take place.
 The grapes at the bottom of the tank are crushed by the weight of the grapes at the top, this releases their juice which starts to ferment.
 The top has been sprayed with SO2 so there’s no oxygen.
 But what happens instead as that the CO2 that’s produced as a result of the bottom fermenting is that the grapes start to ferment inside the skins.
 Once that juice gets to about 1.2% ABV the skins split and the juice runs off.
 Pretty cool, huh?
 Again – the purpose of spraying SO2 on top is to remove the oxygen from the tank.
 It’s not sprayed throughout this process, only enough to remove the oxygen from the tank.

 Sulfites remove bad microbes from wine.
-They are naturally occurring in the winemaking process, so there’s no completely “sulfite free” wine.
+Sulfites occur naturally during the winemaking process, so there’s no completely “sulfite free” wine.
 Sorry to break it to you.
-There are “lower sulfite” wines that may not add any sulfites at all – but none that are completely sulfite free.
+There are, however, “lower sulfite” wines that may not add any sulfites at all, often called NSA or No Sulfites Added – but none that are completely sulfite free.

 Now – in the US and other parts of the world, it’s required to put Sulfites are in a wine if more than 10 PPM (parts per million) are present, but only in wine!
 That’s really not a lot.
-The FDA has a thing against alcohol – they required it for wine only to try and scare people away from drinking it.
-It’s not required for dried fruits which have about 500 times more sulfites than the amount of sulfites that are in an entire bottle of wine.
-Think about that for a minute!
+The FDA may or may not have a thing against alcohol – they required a label for sulfites in wine only, during the time of prohibition, supposedly to try and scare people away from drinking it.
+I will leave you to form your own opinion, but I will also tell you that it’s not required for dried fruits to label sulfites, which have about 100 times more sulfites than the amount of sulfites that are in an entire bottle of wine.